 Q. Can you clean rugs in the home?

-Generally we only clean synthetic rugs such as nylon and olefin in the home.
-Natural-fiber rugs, such as wool, may bleed when wet, and could cause permanent staining if cleaned over carpet.
-In addition, fringes are nearly impossible to clean in a home since they must be soaked and then hung-dried.
-We prefer to clean the rugs at our own facility and return them to you within a few days.
+The answer to that question requires some explanation.
+Generally we only clean synthetic rugs such as olefin and nylon in the house.
+Natural-fiber rugs such as those made of wool may bleed colours when wet, thus leaving a permanent stain on your carpet.
+Also, it is nearly impossible to clean fringes at home since they require soaking and hang drying.
+Thus, we prefer to clean rugs at our facility to ensure proper cleaning.
+The rugs are returned to you within a few days and with noticeable results.